October 05, 2010 15:44

 Executive editor of Total Politics magazine and editor of So You Want to be a Politician Shane Greer gets Brought to Book.

 I don’t have a favourite to be honest.
 When it comes to fiction I like anything by Raymond E. Feist or Robert Ludlum.
 As for non-fiction, I’m a big fan of Hayek’s Road to Serfdom, Drew Westen’s The Political Brain, Bastiat’s The Law and Milton Friedman’s Capitalism and Freedom.

-As a child, what was your favourite book?
+As a child, what was your favourite book and why?

 What book would you take on holiday this year?

 It depends where I’ve got to in my reading list.
 But Thanksgiving isn’t far away, so I’ll take a punt and say that I’ll bring Alice Schroeder’s The Snowball: Warren Buffett and the Business of Life (which has been sitting on my bookshelf for far too long).

 I don’t have a single favourite.
 My favourites include those listed above.
 But to make this a little more interesting I’ll throw in David Plouffe’s Audacity to Win and Joe McGinniss’ The Selling of the President.